 Title of each class

 Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§230.405 of this chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§240.12b-2 of this chapter).

-On February 4, 2021, Codiak BioSciences, Inc. (the Company) issued a press release announcing pharmacodynamic (PD) activity results from the healthy volunteer portion of its randomized, placebo-controlled, double-blind Phase 1 trial of the Companys clinical candidate, exoIL-12.
+On November 16, 2021, Codiak BioSciences, Inc. (the “Company”) issued a press release announcing initial data for exoSTING, a novel engineered exosome therapeutic candidate currently being investigated in a Phase 1/2 clinical trial as a single agent for the treatment of multiple solid tumors.
 A copy of the press release is attached as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated by reference herein.

 Item 9.01 - Financial Statements and Exhibits